-Exercise classes are free to attend, but popular classes often get busy and will require tickets for entry which can be collected before the class (one per person).
+Exercise classes are free to attend, but popular classes often get busy and will require tickets for entry which can be booked online (one per person).
 Classes on offer include Circuit Express, Kettlebells, Meta-Box and the terrifyingly tough Super Circuits.
+Garscube also have daily classes that you can get involved with.
 There's something for everyone spread across the seven-day schedule, the latest version of which can be checked out online.

-Add-ons & Extras
+Add-Ons & Extras